How the BOTS Act Impacts Ticketing

 Bad bots and fraudulent activity have caused issues for fans and ticketing companies since live entertainment ticket sales moved online.
-In recent years, online fraud has evolved to have major impacts on the systems administering ticket sales and the fairness of acquiring tickets by everyday fans.
+In recent years, online abuse and bots have evolved to have major impacts on the systems administering ticket sales and the fairness of acquiring tickets by everyday fans.
 In reaction, the U.S. government passed the Better Online Ticket Sales (BOTS) Act of 2016.

 The BOTS Act is a step in the right direction to creating more fair ticket onsales.
 The legislation has two major parts The Act firstly outlaws the circumvention of a security measure which enforces ticket purchase limits for an event with an attendance capacity of over 200 people.
 Secondly, it prohibits the sale of an event ticket that was obtained through a violation of the first part of the act, if the seller knew of this circumvention.